-If we look at the entries to Babbel’s recent My Favorite Word competition, where people were invited to make a short video about their favourite foreign word, some interesting trends and patterns emerge.
+If we look at the entries to Babbel’s recent My Favorite Word competition, in which people were invited to make a short video about their favorite foreign word, some interesting trends and patterns emerge.

 Here are the five most popular videos:

 And the grand prize winner:

 So what patterns do we see in these results?
 Let’s try to break these down into larger categories of words.